AhmadAlshahawii/PhoneBook/README.md

 # PhoneBook
-PhoneBook is free HTML5 web template, you can add contacts search and delete.
+PhoneBook is free HTML5 template, you can add contacts search and delete.

 # PhoneBook with awesome design